wyu6609/BOT_IO/README.md

 ## Description

 BOT.IO is my Flatiron Bootcamp capstone project.
-The goal was to really show what I have learned over the course of the 15 week program.
-I had fun with this project, really focusing on front-end unique user experience and a clean simple user interface.
+The goal was to really demonstrate my frontend and backend skills I have pickedup over the course of the 15 weeks at Flatiron Bootcamp.
+I had a lot fun with this project and really played with it.
 It is also mobile responsive!
-I implemented Bot and Avatar svg images from DiceBear's API and incorporated a fun UI design to go along with the images.
+I implemented bot and user avatar svg images from DiceBear's API and incorporated a unique user experience by leveraging a lot of visuals and audio to really engage the user and a clean UI design for a more intuitive navigation.

 ![Alt text](/git-demo/login.png?raw=true "Optional Title")
 <p align="center"><img src = "/git-demo/mobile-demo.gif"/></p>